Free Florida Vehicle (DHSMV) Bill of Sale (Form HSMV 82050) | PDF

 • A valid form of photo identification.

-• First-time state registrations of a given watercraft will require a VIN inspection available from any are police precinct.
+• First-time state registrations of a given watercraft will require a VIN inspection available from any police precinct.

 • Documentation of active boat insurance within the State of Florida.